johnjohn2410/UTRGV-CS-CONFIDENCE/README.md

-You can update your README.md to be more specific to your UTRGV Computer Science Confidence-Building Website project.
-Here’s a modified version that combines project-specific information with the original Next.js instructions:

 UTRGV Computer Science Confidence-Building Website This project is a website designed to help UTRGV Computer Science students build confidence in their programming skills and overcome imposter syndrome.
 It includes resources, student stories, FAQs, and contact information for support services.